kpratik01/delta-demo2/README.md

 # delta-demo2
-This Is For Git &amp; Github Demo
+This Is For Git &amp; Github Demo.